-Solvent cleaners are flammable and poisonous and can cause burns.
+cleaners flammable are and Solvent poisonous and can cause burns.

 To avoid serious personal injury when you use solvent cleaners, please read the manufacturer's instructions before using a solvent cleaner and then carefully follow those instructions.

 Also follow these procedures: